-Key to any business is to first have something that people want (why did you start the business, what need was not being met?).
+The key to any successful business is to have something people want (why did you start the business, what need was not being met?).

-Once you were convinced that you have something different, you then need to position your key and single most important difference…… directly below your logo or company name, everywhere it appears.
+Once convinced you have something different, you then need to position your key and single most important difference…… and place this USP directly below your logo or company name, everywhere it appears.

 Not telling consumers whenever they see your business/brand name what makes you/your offering special…… when compared to your competition is like “forgetting to put bait on your hook, when you go fishing”.

 Virtually every business/owner wants to be all things to all people, jumping at every opportunity or niche that presents itself.
 Unfortunately, there is no more effective recipe for disaster/failure and which will prevent you from working smart first.

 If you are everything… then you are nothing!